 - Confirm that your partner is capable of having a child.
 Your doctor will want to see whether your partner has any fertility problems, especially if your partner has never had a child or is older than age 40.
 This may require a gynecological exam and other tests.

 Doctors usually perform vasectomy reversals at a surgery center or hospital.
 The procedure is generally done on an outpatient basis — without an overnight stay.
-Some surgeons are able to do the surgery in the clinic, but you'll want to make sure that the surgeon is able to do a more complex repair (vasoepididymostomy) in the clinic, if that becomes necessary.
+Some surgeons can do the surgery in the clinic, but you'll want to make sure that the surgeon is able to do a more complex repair (vasoepididymostomy) in the clinic, if that becomes necessary.

 Your doctor may use general anesthesia to make you unconscious during surgery.
 Or your surgeon may give you an anesthetic that keeps you from feeling pain but doesn't put you to sleep — such as a local anesthetic.